 The growing interest in ecotherapy has even given rise to academic programs, such as one begun at John F. Kennedy University, which offers a graduate-level certificate in ecotherapy, an umbrella term that includes horticultural therapy, animal-assisted therapy, time stress management, and managing “eco-anxiety.”

-John F. Kennedy University ecotherapy professor Craig Chalquist, PhD, co-author of Ecotherapy: Healing with Nature in Mind, has acknowledged that ecotherapeutic methods “do not represent a cure for the woes of industrial civilization, nor can they be judged by expectations more appropriate to a body of knowledge and practice examined by many years of research.”
-In other words, research thus far has not proven that spending time in nature -- while admittedly part of a healthy lifestyle -- can prevent, treat, or cure any particular condition.
+John F. Kennedy University ecotherapy professor Craig Chalquist, PhD, co-author of Ecotherapy: Healing with Nature in Mind, has acknowledged that research has not proven that spending time in nature can prevent, treat, or cure any particular condition.

-Still, initial indications and a growing body of research offer a “hopeful picture” of the effectiveness of ecotherapeutic practices, Chalquist says.
+But a growing body of research offers a “hopeful picture” of the effectiveness of ecotherapy, Chalquist says.

 Back to the Garden for Breast Cancer Survivors